raehik/bytepatch/README.md

 # bytepatch
-A Haskell library and CLI tool for patching data in a stream.
+A Haskell library and CLI tool for patching data in a stream (containers indexed by the naturals/integers).
 Write **patchscripts** (in-place edits to a file) using a convenient YAML schema, and apply them with a safe patching algorithm.
 On the library side, define patches of various forms over any type, apply them to pure/impure streams, and write further patch data types and streams to extend as you like.

 bytepatch works with many data types: